From Lori Lee Davidson, co-founder of NMS

 On Nick Jr. there is a show called Wonder Pets that I was

 subjected to able to enjoy with my kids for a few years.
 It’s a cute show about super pets that work together to save other animals in trouble.
-While it has been a good three or four years since I have been forced to watched an episode the theme song is deeply rooted in my soul.
+While it has been a number of years since I have been forced to watched an episode the theme song is deeply rooted in my soul.
 It slips out almost effortlessly when I’m telling my children to work together.
-What is this magical theme song?
-Don’t worry, I found it on YouTube for your enjoyment:

-Now, why in the world would I post a toddler video on our website?
-Because it’s TRUE and it’s good to remember.
-It’s impossible to be in the nonprofit sector without having to compromise, not just with one or two people but with boards, donors, and corporate sponors .
+Not just with one or two people but with boards, donors, and corporate sponsors.
 You might find yourself humming during a board meeting or when you’re trying to find a happy compromise with your executive director.
 Teamwork makes all the difference.

 We’ve been working with a newer energetic nonprofit.
 They have a team member who has all the passion in the world.
 Honestly, after one lunch with her you will not only see their vision but get wrapped up in how amazing their cause is and want to help in any way possible.
 She’s that passionate.
 She’s that convincing.
 She’s the right person to pitch to donors.

 One small problem: she hates numbers, she hates asking for money and she hates the nuts and bolts of writing to receive the funding.
 When she meets with potential donors everyone gets so excited about the cause but when it turns to the ask part – she feels bad and takes a fraction of what they really need.
 It’s hard for her and for her personality.
 It became frustrating for her team, she generated a lot of excitement but none of it converted into donations.

 So, what did her team decide to do?

 They found someone on the team that is excellent at being tactful and executing a close.